XTB UK Review

 Investment choices

-You can invest in more than 2,800 stocks from 16 stock exchanges through XTB, including the London Stock Exchange, NYSE and Deutsche Boerse.
-You can also invest in around 160 ETFs.
-Mutual funds or bonds are not available, although XTB says bonds are on the way.
+You can invest in more than 3,000 stocks from 14 stock exchanges through XTB, including the London Stock Exchange, NYSE, and Deutsche Boerse.
+You can also invest in around 750 ETFs, a big jump in the past year.
+Mutual funds or bonds are not available, so investors looking for these would have to go to another platform such as Hargreaves Lansdown or Interactive Investor.

 In my testing, I thought international stocks were nicely integrated into the platform.
-Simply select ‘stocks’ (STC) and you’ll see a dropdown list of countries that you can open to view available stocks.
+Simply select ‘stocks’ (STC) and you’ll see a dropdown list of countries that you can open to view available stocks for that particular nation's exchanges.

-XTB recently launched a new product called ‘Investment Plan’, where you can design a personalised portfolio from 350 ETFs that align with your risk tolerance, industry preferences, or regional coverage.
-This means that while XTB doesn’t offer mutual funds, there is an option for investors to access a diversified, ready-made portfolio.
+For those that don’t feel confident building their own investment portfolio, XTB offers ‘Investment Plans.’
+Here, you can design a personalised portfolio from 350 ETFs that align with your risk tolerance, industry preferences, or regional coverage.
+This means that while XTB doesn’t offer mutual funds, there is still an option for investors to access a diversified, ready-made portfolio at exceptionally low cost.
+It’s free to set up your investment plan and they are free to run, with a low minimum initial investment of just £15.
+You can run up to 10 plans at the same time.

-XTB also recently introduced interest rates on uninvested cash balances for certain currencies.
-Investors earn 4.75% per annum on GBP, 2% per annum on USD, and 1.752% per annum on their EUR uninvested holdings– rates that are competitive with bank savings accounts (check XTB's site for the most up-to-date rates).
+XTB also offers generous interest on uninvested cash balances for certain currencies.
+Investors earn 4.75% interest on GBP, 2% a year on USD, and 1.752% on their EUR uninvested holdings — rates that are competitive with bank savings accounts (check XTB's site for the most up-to-date rates).

 Feature |